mshernandez5/WelcomeXP/README.md

 # WelcomeXP Installation
 1) Add `X-LightDM-Allow-Greeter=true` to your `/usr/share/xsessions/` desktop file then log out and back in.
 This is not necessary for installation but is necessary to test whether the installation was successful, and it isn't a good idea to set this later on since an error in the process could prevent you from logging back in (the purpose of running the test is to recognize any issue before logging out or shutting down the computer).
 2) Install `nody-greeter` and set `greeter-session=nody-greeter` in your lightdm configuration.
 You may choose to install [`web-greeter`](https://github.com/JezerM/web-greeter) instead assuming you modify these steps accordingly.
+3) If your distribution did not originally come with LightDM you must set a default user session corresponding to an option available in `/usr/share/xsessions`.
+For example, on Lubuntu I can select `/usr/share/xsessions/Lubuntu.session` as the default by adding `user-session=Lubuntu` to the lightdm configuration.
+Most distributions with LightDM as the default display manager such as Linux Mint Cinnamon should already have this preconfigured.
-3) Clone the `WelcomeXP` project into its own folder, ex. `git clone https://github.com/mshernandez5/WelcomeXP.git`
+4) Clone the `WelcomeXP` project into its own folder, ex. `git clone https://github.com/mshernandez5/WelcomeXP.git`
-4) *OPTIONAL, BUT RECOMMENDED* Create a `fonts` directory in the `WelcomeXP` folder and place copies of `tahoma.ttf`, `tahomabd.ttf`, and `FRADMIT.TTF` into the new directory for a more authentic login screen.
+5) *OPTIONAL, BUT RECOMMENDED* Create a `fonts` directory in the `WelcomeXP` folder and place copies of `tahoma.ttf`, `tahomabd.ttf`, and `FRADMIT.TTF` into the new directory for a more authentic login screen.
 If you have a Windows installation, you can easily grab them from `C:\Windows\Fonts`
-5) Copy the `WelcomeXP` folder into the `themes` directory for the webkit greeter, ex. `sudo cp -R WelcomeXP /usr/share/web-greeter/themes`
+6) Copy the `WelcomeXP` folder into the `themes` directory for the webkit greeter, ex. `sudo cp -R WelcomeXP /usr/share/web-greeter/themes`
-6) Ensure that the theme folder permissions allow the greeter to read the necessary files, ex. `sudo chmod -R 755 /usr/share/web-greeter/themes/WelcomeXP`
+7) Ensure that the theme folder permissions allow the greeter to read the necessary files, ex. `sudo chmod -R 755 /usr/share/web-greeter/themes/WelcomeXP`
-7) Modify `/etc/lightdm/web-greeter.yml` and set `theme: WelcomeXP`
+8) Modify `/etc/lightdm/web-greeter.yml` and set `theme: WelcomeXP`
-8) Run `nody-greeter --debug` to ensure that the theme was installed correctly.
+9) Run `nody-greeter --debug` to ensure that the theme was installed correctly.
 If the theme appears in a window without errors, there is likely no issue.
 If you run into any errors or fail to see the theme, then there may be an issue with either the theme or installation and you should revert your configuration changes before rebooting or logging out.
-9) Enjoy the theme!
-If you want to install an updated version, you can remove the older version of the theme, ex. `sudo rm -rf /usr/share/web-greeter/themes/WelcomeXP`, then redo steps 3-8 skipping configuration changes that were already done.
+10) Enjoy the theme!
+If you want to install an updated version, you can remove the older version of the theme, ex. `sudo rm -rf /usr/share/web-greeter/themes/WelcomeXP`, then redo steps 4-9 skipping configuration changes that were already done.
 Always make sure to test the theme on step 8 so you don't run into any unexpected issues.

 Example of a successful run of `nody-greeter --debug`:
 ![nody_greeter_debug](screenshot/nody_greeter_debug.png)